History of the Jews in Europe: Ancient period

 Many Jews migrated to Rome from Alexandria as a result of the close trade relations between the two cities.
 When the Romans captured Jerusalem in 63 BCE, thousands of Jewish prisoners of war were brought from Judea to Rome, where they were sold into slavery.
 Following the capture of Jerusalem by the forces of Herod the Great with assistance from Roman forces in 37 BCE, it is likely that Jews were again taken to Rome as slaves.
 It is known that Jewish war captives were sold into slavery after the suppression of a minor Jewish revolt in 53 BCE, and some were probably taken to southern Europe.
 After the enslaved Jews gained their freedom, they permanently settled in Rome on the right bank of the Tiber as traders, and some immigrated north later.

+Despite their geographic dispersal, the diaspora Jews maintained ties with the Land of Israel, embarking on pilgrimages and making voluntary donations to the Temple via the half-shekel tax.
+Following the destruction of the Temple in 70 CE, this internal contribution was replaced by the fiscus Judaicus, a coerced Roman tax redirected toward the construction and maintenance of the Temple of Jupiter Optimus Maximus in Rome.
+Separately, they also sent charitable contributions to the Nesi'im in Israel, in accordance with Roman law, until the late fourth century as Byzantine leadership reversed course.

 The Roman Empire period presence of Jews in modern-day Croatia dates to the 2nd century, in Pannonia to the 3rd to 4th century.
 A finger ring with a menorah depiction found in Augusta Raurica (Kaiseraugst, Switzerland) in 2001 attests to Jewish presence in Germania Superior.
 Evidence in towns north of the Loire or in southern Gaul date to the 5th century and 6th centuries.
 By late antiquity, Jewish communities were found in modern-day France and Germany.
 In the Taman Peninsula, modern day Russia, Jewish presence dates back to the first century.
 Evidence of Jewish presence in Phanagoria includes tombstones with carved images of the menorah and inscriptions with references to the synagogue.

 Persecution of Jews in Europe begins with the presence of Jews in regions that later became known as the lands of Latin Christendom (c.
 8th century CE) and modern Europe.
 Not only were Jewish Christians persecuted according to the New Testament, but also as a matter of historical fact.
 Anti-Jewish pogroms occurred not only in Jerusalem (325 CE), Persia (351 CE), Carthage (250 CE), Alexandria (415), but also in Italy (224 CE), Milan (379 CE) and Menorca (418 CE), Antioch (489), Daphne-Antioch (506), Ravenna (519), amongst other places.
 Hostility between Christians and Jews grew over the generations under Roman sovereignty and beyond; eventually forced conversion, confiscation of propertly, burning of synagogues, expulsion, stake burning, enslavement and outlawing of Jews—even whole Jewish communities—occurred countless times in the lands of Latin Christendom.